xbass540/SDslideplugin/wp-content/plugins/woocommerce-shipstation-integration/readme.txt

 == Changelog ==

+= 4.1.48 - 2021-11-03 =
+* Fix - Critical Error when null value is passed to appendChild method.
+* Fix - $logging_enabled compared against string instead of boolean.

+= 4.1.47 - 2021-09-29 =
+* Fix - Change API Export order search to be accurate down to the second, not just the date.

+= 4.1.46 - 2021-09-10 =
+* Fix   - Order is not changed to completed when the order has partial refund and is marked as shipped in ShipStation.

+= 4.1.45 - 2021-08-24 =
+* Fix    - Remove all usage of deprecated $HTTP_RAW_POST_DATA.

+= 4.1.44 - 2021-08-12 =
+* Fix    - Changing text domain to "woocommerce-shipstation-integration" to match with plugin slug.
+* Fix    - Order product quantities do not sync to Shipstation when using a refund.
+* Fix    - PHP notice error "wc_cog_order_total_cost" was called incorrectly.

+= 4.1.43 - 2021-07-27 =
+* Fix   - API returns status code 200 even when errors exist.
+* Tweak - Add version compare for deprecated Order::get_product_from_item().

+= 4.1.42 - 2021-04-20 =
+* Fix - Use order currency code instead of store currency.

 = 4.1.41 - 2021-03-02 =
 * Add - Add currency code and weight units to orders XML.